 If you are trying to reverse Type 2 diabetes or you are going for remarkable weight loss this dessert would not be my first choice in the beginning stages of your journey.
 However, once in maintenance and you are settled into a low carb life this dessert is absolutely at the top of my list.

 When I started low carb baking I needed an ingredient to bind the wet and dry ingredients.
-Normally I would use coconut flour, but then some people are allergic, so I needed an alternative.
-I figured I’d give the psyllium husk a try.
+I figured I’d give the coconut flour a try.
+Coconut flour has a drier texture and helps bind the crust together.

 That tart pan